0zAND1z/blockchain-loap/README.md

 ![LOAP](.readme/loap.gif)

 The goal of our project is to combine two main technologies and provide a versioned structure to publish files for later auditing.
+It is designed to solve a practical problem related to the Indirect Tax for Maersk, but it can also be applied to different applications.

 This repository contains documents and the code used during and after the [Blockchain Summer School 2017 in Copenhagen](http://blockchainschool.eu/) (and hackathon).
-This solution has been developed by the Group 1 assigned on the Maersk use case number 1.
+This solution has been developed by the Group 1 assigned on the Maersk use case of Indirect Tax.

 ## Problem
 When files are modified in a chain of changes by a set of untrusted entities,